 The Golden Hall – Gyllende Salen

-The moment the doors of the Golden Room open are one of the most spectacular moments of the tour.
+The moment the doors of the Golden Hall open are one of the most spectacular moments of the tour.
 Every door weighs 1 ton and is made out of copper.
 Inside, 18 million tiles from gold leaf form a breathtaking mosaic.
 The gold leaf is attached between 2 glass plates.
 The design is from Einar Forseth.
 Pull & Wagner was responsible for the manufacturing.
 The mosaic shows all kinds of scenes from Swedish mythology and legends.

 The Prince Gallery – Prinsens Galleri